-(3-0)A survey of the United States from 1877 to the present, starting with the Hayes administration, emphasizing industrial growth, social changes and reforms and the role of the United States in 20th Century reforms, political trends, international commitments and leadership.
+A survey of the United States from 1877 to the present, starting with the Hayes administration, emphasizing industrial growth, social changes and reforms and the role of the United States in 20th Century reforms, political trends, international commitments and leadership.

-HIST 2303.
-History of Texas.
+HIST 2301.
+Texas History.